humitos/emacs-configuration/README.rst

 :M-up:
 :M-left:
 :M-right: move the selected region by indentation
-.. :C-c C-s: performs a `grep -r` in the current project
 :M-.: go to definition (class, function, variable, etc)
 :M.*: go back where we was